fkhademi/flightschool-docs/docs/home.md

 ![Lab Overview](../images/flightschool.png) <!-- .element height="50%" width="50%" -->

+## Welcome to Aviatrix FlightSchool!

-This document will guide you through the different labs that are part of the Aviatrix Build Workshop.
-Upon successful completion of the lab, you will receive a voucher for an [ACE Associates Certification Exam](https://aviatrix.com/ace) worth $1079.
+This Lab Guide will guide you through the different parts of Aviatrix FlightSchool.